Gas and star formation in satellites of Milky Way analogs

 The final piece of information that we need is to know how fast the satellites are traveling through the CGM.
 In practice the relevant quantity is the maximum value of $\rho_\mathrm{cgm} v^2$ (which presumably occurs at pericenter) as this corresponds to the smallest value of $R$ where the gas distribution will be stripped.
 The only constraint that we have on the value of $v$ at the orbital pericenter is a lower limit from the present day value of $\Delta cz$, the difference in the line-of-sight velocities of the host and satellite (Table~\ref{tab:sats}).
 For the upper limit we choose 275~\kms \ as this is the limit where the SAGA selection criteria would no longer consider a satellite candidate to be bound to the host.

 With a means to estimate all of the relevant quantities we follow a Monte Carlo approach to estimate $\rho_\mathrm{cgm}$.
-The following steps are repeated 1000 times for each satellite in our sample. \begin{enumerate} \item The initial \hi \ mass $M_\mathrm{HI,init}$ is drawn from the stellar mass--gas mass relation (with scatter), with the requirement that $M_\mathrm{HI,init} \geq M_\mathrm{HI,0}$, where the 0 subscript denotes the value today. \item The \hi \ scale radius is drawn from the \hi \ size--mass relation (with scatter) based on $M_\mathrm{HI,init}$. \item The stellar distribution scale radius is drawn from the stellar size--baryonic mass radius (with scatter) based on $M_{\ast}+1.4M_\mathrm{HI,init}$. \item The satellite maximum velocity relative to the CGM is drawn from a uniform distribution over the range $|\Delta cz|$ to 275~\kms. \item Based on the amount of \hi \ mass that is missing, $M_\mathrm{HI,init}-M_\mathrm{HI,0}$, the RPS truncation radius of the gas distribution is calculated, along with the corresponding CGM density. \end{enumerate}
+The following steps are repeated 1000 times for each satellite in our sample. \begin{enumerate} \item The initial \hi \ mass $M_\mathrm{HI,init}$ is drawn from the stellar mass--gas mass relation (with scatter), with the requirement that $M_\mathrm{HI,init} \geq M_\mathrm{HI,0}$, where the 0 subscript denotes the value today. \item The \hi \ scale radius is drawn from the \hi \ size--mass relation (with scatter) based on $M_\mathrm{HI,init}$. \item The stellar distribution scale radius is drawn from the stellar size--baryonic mass radius (with scatter) based on $M_{\ast}+1.4M_\mathrm{HI,init}$. \item The satellite maximum velocity relative to the CGM is drawn from a uniform distribution over the range $|\Delta cz| \leq 275$~\kms. \item Based on the amount of \hi \ mass that is missing, $M_\mathrm{HI,init}-M_\mathrm{HI,0}$, the RPS truncation radius of the gas distribution is calculated, along with the corresponding CGM density. \end{enumerate}